tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2b-music_and_abstract_art-article-2.md

 1. Listen to [this version by Paul McCartney](https://www.youtube.com/watch?v=swUlDc3v3DE) - or if you're already familiar with the song, just imagine you are listening to Blackbird by The Beatles
 2. Rather than being about a bird, imagine the song is about African Americans
-3. Rather than representing birds that fly, imagine the birds in the woodcut represent two people, or groups of people, one black and one white
+3. Rather than representing actual birds, imagine the birds in the woodcut represent two people, or two groups of people, one African and the other European

 Easy enough, right?
 Ok, now we’re ready!